 You cannot claim to have experienced cultural Budapest without having enjoyed its famous Turkish baths.
 It is a custom that has been practised for centuries, and the two dozen baths dotted throughout the city along with 13 spas offer hot baths, cold baths and, for the more adventurous, even a naked bath.
 It is important to check exactly which is on offer, so as to arrive properly equipped or just with a smile, whatever the case may be.

-Budgeting for Bargains at Central Market
+Grab a bargain at Central Market

 Those on a tight budget will literally enjoy a feast of affordable dishes at the bustling Central Market.
 From the famous Hungarian blood or liver sausages piled high with chillies and pickles to cheap, but delicious, dishes like langos, these meals will sustain a hungry traveller through many hours of sight-seeing.
 It is also the place to find affordable souvenirs.

-Enjoying the Freedom of the City
+Enjoy the freedom of the city

 For a highly informative, very enjoyable and extremely affordable day out, join the no-obligation-to-pay walking tours offered by a groups who know this city and its rich history backwards.
 Those who cannot afford to pay don’t, but tips are welcomed from those who can.
 A walk to the city’s Jewish Quarter, which is also a renowned party place, is amongst those offered.